JoonasKulmala/OhjelmistoProjekti2/README.md

 ## Acknowledgements

-Thanks to Helsinki Marketing for presenting us with their API & providing ideas...?
+We'd like to thank **Helsinki Marketing** for providing their API and interest in this project.

 ## Licenses